 Side effects for Botox for male patients

-Make sure that you disclose all conditions and allergies before doing Botox, especially past surgeries and allergies, medicines you currently take and other cosmetic procedures undertaken in the past year.
-Some possible side effects may include redness or bruising at the treatment area, or headaches.
+Make sure to disclose all medical conditions and allergies before undergoing Botox treatment, especially past surgeries and allergies, medicines you currently take and other cosmetic procedures undertaken in the past year.
+Some common possible side effects may include redness or bruising at the treatment area, or headaches.
 Certain neuromuscular disorders such as myasthenia, ALS, or Lambert-Eaton Syndrome may be at an increased risk of side effects.
 Flu-like symptoms have been reported as well.
 Rare side effects such as loss of muscle control, difficulty breathing, speaking, or swallowing, vision disturbances, and loss of bladder control have been reported.

 It is advised to refrain from blood thinners, oral vitamins, or herbal supplements, which can cause bruising for one week before Botox injections.
 After your Botox injections, you should refrain from heavy exercise for 24 hours, and avoid saunas or steam rooms for 2 days, as this may exacerbate swelling.